-It may be the most important meal of the day, but breakfast can also be the most challenging.
+It may be the most important meal of the day, but creating the perfect breakfast menu can also be the most challenging.
 Nealy Fischer offers some expert advice on breakfast planning.

 Eating a delicious breakfast first thing in the morning sounds like a great idea until you wake up and actually have to make it.
 Between getting the kids dressed and out the door for school, and running around to make yourself look and feel presentable, the mornings can get pretty hectic.
 As a result, many of us get overwhelmed and skimp on breakfast.
 But it doesn’t have to be that way!

 By creating a weekly breakfast menu, you take the guesswork out of, “What should we eat?” at rush hour.
 You also tend to get more creative and versatile with morning meals when you plan ahead.
 I even like to print my breakfast menu, put it in a pretty frame, and display it in the kitchen for everyone in the house to see.
 Try it!
 I promise, it will transform your morning routine.

 Before you begin creating your own menus, check out my top three success tips to make breakfast a breeze:

 Does everyone in your household need to get up and rush out the door first thing in the a.m.?
 If so, consider meals that you can cook in advance.
 Fill your menu with easy, on-the-go dishes that won’t make a big mess—like muffins, protein bars, parfaits, or mason jar meals.
 More of a smoothie kind of person?
 Set aside your fresh fruits, veggies, a blender, and a to-go cup before you shuffle off to bed.
 That way, in the morning, your meal will be ready in minutes.